do you need 2 forms of id for notary do you need 2 forms of id for notary

 States Requiring Dual IDs

 Certain states have implemented laws mandating two forms of identification for notarization.
-This requirement often applies in situations involving significant financial transactions or if the signer is not recognized by the notary.
+This requirement often applies in situations involving significant financial transactions or if the notary does not recognize the signer.
 States like California and Florida may necessitate dual IDs to enhance security and verify the signer’s identity conclusively.
 These states recognize both primary documents, like a driver’s license, and secondary forms, such as a credit card or utility bill, to meet their dual ID criteria.

 Exceptions And Special Cases